-Each new student admitted to a graduate program of study at MBRSG should attend the Return to Learning (Orientation) Program which is offered prior to the commencement of each academic semester.
-The Schedule for 2020/2021 is provided on page 70 of this Catalogue.
+Each new student admitted to a graduate program of study at MBRSG should attend the Orientation Session which is offered prior to the commencement of each academic semester.
+The Schedule for 2021/2022 is provided at Section 4.3.5 of this Catalogue.